dadaloop82/hass_ai/README.md

 ## Getting Started

+### Step 1: Installation

-1. Install the HASS AI integration via HACS and restart Home Assistant.
+1. Install the HASS AI integration via HACS (Home Assistant Community Store).
-2. Add the "HASS AI" integration from the **Settings > Devices & Services** page.
-This will guide you through the initial setup, including selecting your preferred AI provider and entering any necessary API keys.
+2. Restart Home Assistant to ensure all components are loaded correctly.

+### Step 2: Initial Configuration

+1. Go to **Settings > Devices & Services** in Home Assistant.
+2. Click on **"Add Integration"** and search for "HASS AI".
+3. Follow the on-screen prompts.
+During this process, you will be asked to configure the **Scan Interval**.
+    *   **Scan Interval**: This setting determines how frequently (in days) HASS AI will automatically perform a background scan of your entities to update its intelligence model.
+A value of `7` means it will scan once a week.
+You can set this between `1` and `30` days.

+### Step 3: Accessing the HASS AI Panel

-3. A new **HASS AI** item will appear in your sidebar.
-Click it to open the control panel.
+1. After successful configuration, a new **HASS AI** item will automatically appear in your Home Assistant sidebar.
+2. Click on this item to open the HASS AI control panel.

+### Step 4: Performing an Initial Scan and Tuning

-4. Click the **"Start New Scan"** button within the panel to perform the initial analysis of your entities.
-Observe the real-time feedback on the scanning process and the insights gained.
+1. Within the HASS AI panel, click the **"Start New Scan"** button to perform an immediate analysis of your entities.
+2. Observe the real-time feedback as the system scans and populates the table with insights.
-5. Customize the weights and enable/disable entities and their properties to fit your needs and preferences.
+3. Customize the weights and enable/disable entities and their properties directly within the panel to fit your specific needs and preferences.
 Your changes will be saved automatically.